 Millions of U.S. residents are victims of identity theft each year.
 Trying to figure out how your identity was stolen and proving you are not responsible can be very difficult, time consuming, and stressful.

-Our law firm takes on the credit reporting industry for compounding the harm inflicted upon victims of identity theft.
+Our law firm takes on the credit reporting industry for compounding the harm inflicted upon victims of ID theft.
 We have a proven track record of recovering millions in verdicts and settlements for victims of identity theft.
 We carefully screen our clients and devote the time, resources, and energy to maximizing your recovery for financial losses and distress caused by credit reporting agencies and creditors.
-Because of our focused attention, we can only accept a limited number of open cases.
+Because of our focused attention as identity theft lawyers, we can only accept a limited number of open cases.
 Please contact us for a Free Case Review to find out if we can help you.

 Has Your Identity Been Stolen?